Best Fossils for Collectors

 Do not use harsh chemicals, bleach, or solvents to clean fossils, as they can damage the specimens.

-How to Store Collection Fossils
+How to Store a Collection of Fossils

 As a fossil collector, it’s crucial to protect your collection from things that can lead to deterioration.
 Choose a cool, dry location with stable temperature and humidity levels to store your fossils.
 Extreme temperature fluctuations and high humidity can cause damage, such as cracking, mold growth, or mineral decay.